lz1asl/CaveSurveyBTEmulator/README.md

 How to use :
  - On Linux you may need to install `libbluetooth-dev`
- - Run `mvn jetty:run` as root to start the server
+ - Run `./mvnw jetty:run` as root to start the server
  - Open http://localhost:8080/

 Prebuild Java war available under [Actions](https://github.com/lz1asl/CaveSurveyBTEmulator/actions).